 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

 Verbesina encelioides (Cav.)
-Benth. & Hook. f. ex Gray
+Benth. & Hook. f. ex A. Gray

 USDA Symbol: VEEN

-A well-branched grayish-green plant with mostly opposite, toothed, nearly triangular leaves and yellow flower heads.
-The flower heads are up to 2 inches (5 cm) across and have 3-toothed rays.
+A well-branched grayish-green plant, leaves alternate or opposite, toothed, nearly triangular.
+Yellow flower heads are up to 2 inches (5 cm) across and have 3-toothed rays.
 The silvery green leaves are triangular with toothed margins.

 This plant is common on disturbed ground and sometimes colors acres or miles of roadside solid yellow.